A New Class of ETFs Creates New Opportunities to Manage Risk

 - The fund’s remaining metrics are calculated throughout the outcome period based on fund’s market price, which is a function of the value of the underlying options contracts.

-Because defined outcome ETFs are mainly designed to remove some of the uncertainty associated with investing, they may fit a wide range of investor risk-return profiles.
+Because target return ETFs are mainly designed to remove some of the uncertainty associated with investing, they may fit a wide range of investor risk-return profiles.
 They also provide risk-averse investors the opportunity to maintain a degree of exposure to equities.

 - Exposure to the growth of the market, tailored to your risk tolerance and outlook